shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 Now let's see what code made this happen.
 In the first line, we have imported `routes` macro and `get` from the rocket.
 We will use `#[rocket::main]` on our function which will transform our function into a regular main function that internally initializes a Rocket-specific tokio runtime and runs the attributed async fn inside of it.

-Then inside the function, we will get default cors in a variable `cors`.
-This line of code attaches our `cors` and will start a server with a base `"/"` and it will have routes that will be passed in the `routes!` macro.
-As you can see we have two routes and the function for them are called `index` and `route_with_pubkey`.
-I have passed them in the macro.
-Then we await this call and return `Ok(())` so it compiles.
 Then inside the function, we will get default cors (cors stands for Cross Object Resource Sharing) in a variable `cors`.
 This line of code attaches our `cors` and will start a server with a base `"/"` and it will have routes that will be passed in the `routes!` macro.
 As you can see we have two routes and the functions for them are called `index` and `route_with_pubkey`.
 I have passed them in the macro.
 Then we await this call and return `Ok(())` so that it compiles.

-Now let's see `index` and `route_with_pubkey` functions.
-We have made use of `get` macro here.
-For the `index` function, we will return a String `Hello world`.
-In the case of `route_with_pubkey` we will get the pubkey from the URL and return `Hello <pubkey>`.

 Now take a look at the `index` and `route_with_pubkey` functions.
 We have made use of the `get` macro here.
 For the `index` function, we will return a String "Hello world".
 In the case of `route_with_pubkey` we will get the pubkey from the URL and return "Hello <pubkey>".